-After discussing symptoms and analyzing diagnostic imaging with your physician, your physician will develop a detailed treatment plan comprised of the most efficient treatment method to fit your needs.
+After discussing symptoms and reviewing diagnostic imaging, your physician will work with you to develop a detailed treatment plan comprised of the most efficient treatment method to fit your needs.
 The right treatment typically varies upon:

-- an ankle break where the bones are out of position for any period of time and where the bones healed in an abnormal way.
+- an ankle break where the bones are out of position for any period of time and where they may have healed in an abnormal way.